-Footnotes to slide 22
+Footnotes to previous slide 21

-- (1) Excess tax benefits from stock-based compensation represent the excess of tax deductions over the related financial reporting stock-based compensation expense.
-The hypothetical cash flows associated with these excess tax benefits are reported as an increase to cash flows from financing activities and a corresponding decrease in cash flows from operating activities in our consolidated cash flow statements. - (2) Represents costs paid during the period to third parties directly related to acquisitions. - (3) Represents derivative payments on the pre-acquisition capital structure of the predecessor of Unitymedia ("Old Unitymedia") during the postacquisition period.
-These payments were reflected as a reduction of cash provided by operations in our condensed consolidated cash flow statement during the three months ended March 31, 2011.
+- Excess tax benefits from stock-based compensation represent the excess of tax deductions over the related financial reporting stock-based compensation expense.
+The hypothetical cash flows associated with these excess tax benefits are reported as an increase to cash flows from financing activities and a corresponding decrease in cash flows from operating activities in our consolidated cash flow statements. - Represents costs paid during the period to third parties directly related to acquisitions. - Represents derivative payments on the pre-acquisition capital structure of Old Unitymedia during the post-acquisition period.
+These payments were reflected as a reduction of cash provided by operations in our condensed consolidated cash flow statements for the three and six months ended June 30, 2011.
 Old Unitymedia's pre-acquisition debt was repaid on March 2, 2010 with part of the proceeds of the debt incurred for the Unitymedia acquisition.

-Q1 CapEx & Adjusted FCF Results
+Q2 CapEx & Adjusted FCF Results

-1) CapEx represents capital expenditures as reported in our consolidated cash flow statements, and does not include amounts that are financed under vendor financing or capital lease arrangements.
+The capital expenditures that we report in our consolidated cash flow statements do not include amounts that are financed under vendor financing or capital lease arrangements.

 Instead, these expenditures are reflected as non-cash additions to our property and equipment when the underlying assets are delivered, and as repayments of debt when the principal is repaid.

-Leverage & Liquidity Snapshot
+Leverage & Share Repurchase

-- (1) Our gross and net debt ratios are defined as total debt and net debt to annualized OCF of the latest quarter.
+Our gross and net debt ratios are defined as total debt and net debt to annualized OCF of the latest quarter.
 Net debt is defined as total debt less cash and cash equivalents.
-For our Q1 2012 adjusted ratios, in the debt amount we exclude the \$1.1 billion loan that is backed by the shares we hold in Sumitomo Corporation. - (2) Liquidity refers to our consolidated cash and cash equivalents plus our aggregate unused borrowing capacity, as represented by the maximum undrawn commitments under our subsidiaries' applicable facilities without regard to covenant compliance calculations. - (3) PF Total Liquidity refers to our liquidity plus the estimated proceeds from the Austar disposition.
+For our adjusted ratios, the debt amount excludes the loan that is backed by the shares we hold in Sumitomo Corporation.